canhminhdo/spec-based/ReadMe.md

 Brevity, for a formal specification S and a concurrent program P, state sequences are generated from P and checked to be accepted by S. We suppose that S is specified in Maude and P is implemented in Java.
 Java Pathfinder (JPF) and Maude are then used to generate state sequences from P and to check if such state sequences are accepted by S, respectively.
 Even without checking any property violations with JPF, JPF often encounters the notorious state space explosion while only generating state sequences.
 Thus, we propose a technique to generate state sequences from P and check if such state sequences are accepted by S in a stratified way.
 Some experiments demonstrate that the proposed technique mitigates the state space explosion instances from which otherwise only one JPF instance cannot suffice.

 ## Features
-- Generating all possible state sequences from concurrent Java programs by PDF
+- Generating all possible state sequences from concurrent Java programs by JPF

-- Checking state sequences on the fly by Maude programs.
+- Checking state sequences with Maude specification on the fly.

-- Divide & Conquer approach to generate state sequences in a stratified way.
+- Divide & Conquer approach to generating state sequences in a stratified way.

 - Parallelizing the whole process of environment from generating state sequences to checking such state sequences to be accepted by specifications.